Farama-Foundation/ViZDoom/doc/DoomGame.md

 Added in 1.1.9

-Sets the size of audio buffer.
-Size is defined in number of logic tics.
+Sets the size of the audio buffer.
+The size is defined by a number of logic tics.
-After each action audio buffer will contain audio from specified number of last processed tics.
+After each action audio buffer will contain audio from the specified number of the last processed tics.
 Doom uses 35 ticks per second.

 Default value: 4